juliososa/shell-genomics/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 40
-exercises: 0
+exercises: 15
 questions:
-- "Key question"
+- "What is the shell?"
 objectives:
 - Understand what the command line is
 - Understand why the command line is useful